-Collective trust: Valued at the NAV of unit shares held by the Plan at year-end.
-The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
+Collective trust: Valued at the NAV of units held by the Plan at year-end.
+The NAV, as provided by the issuer of the fund, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund less its liabilities.